TheMachinumps/png2bclim/README.md

 This program currently does not support bclim creation for Ericsson Compressed BCLIMs (etc1/etc1A4) or HILO8.
 A new PNG file will be saved in the same directory as "[filename].png"

+This version was made to fix some conversion formats and make a nice looking GUI

+Formats fixed:
+  - RGB565;
+  - A4;
+  - L4;

+It took me some time to figure out why they were converting things in a weird way, but I found out why after tonnes of experiments!

 Example: Inserting an Image... (original image had bad transparency)

 Input PNG - http://i.imgur.com/XQb95VT.png